 You can also follow Paul’s brilliant blog and follow him on Twitter – he’s up to all kinds of creative and inspirational stuff .

-Our cover and Paul’s story is illustrated by Josh Cleland, who also created our stunning Budgie cover for last year’s Storytime Issue 25 (pick it up from our back issue shop here).
+Josh Cleland illustrated our cover and Paul’s story.
+He also created our stunning Budgie cover for last year’s Storytime Issue 25.
+You can pick it up from our back issue shop here.
 Josh has given us a superhero to be proud of and we’ll be writing more about her in next week’s blog, so do pop back.

-Less heroic is the clumsy elephant in our poem Eletelephony by Laura E Richards, which gets itself in quite a tangle.
-This funny poem features lots of great wordplay and is perfectly illustrated by Vicky Amrullah.
+In contrast, the clumsy elephant in our poem Eletelephony by Laura E Richards is a little less heroic.
+It gets itself in quite a tangle.
+This funny poem features great wordplay and Vicky Amrullah’s lively illustrations.

 Be a hero this month… read lots of stories!